themeliskalomoiros/PingPongBackEnd/README.md

 helping clients establishing a connection.

 The first interaction is made by the server which pings the client when it first gets connected.
-Then it waits for a respond (a pong) from a client, which always responds back after a short period.
+Then it waits for a respond (a pong) from a client.
+When a client responds server responds back after a short period.

 User may **exit the program** typing ```exit``` and press enter.